 So.
 On the one hand we have the Veil, behind which linger all of our beloved dead, and on the other we have the mysterious Power behind door #3.
 And I was convinced that neither one of these elements was going to go away, despite Rowling’s determination to spend the whole of Book 6 ignoring them.
-Or Book 7 either.

 At the time, I thought that it was seriously unlikely that Rowling would have made such a point of giving us such blatant hints about these two potential plot elements unless these were elements that she intended to make further use of.
-And, indeed, it felt unwise to fully dismiss them even after the release of HBP, despite the fact that she seemed to have done so.
+And, indeed, it felt unwise to fully dismiss them even after reading to the end of HBP, despite the fact that she seemed to have done so.
 Rowling may have intended both as disposable plot devices, or empty pronouncements, but they seem to have taken on a significance greater than she was willing to grant them.

 If nothing else, at the time (Easter 2005) it strongly suggested that a return to the DoM was in order.

 Of course, by that time we had also expended a lot of theorizing on a comment of Dumbledore’s in the opening chapter of PS/SS which implied that some sort of major paradigm-shifting event had taken place in the wizarding world 11 years before the defeat of Lord Voldemort at Godric’s Hollow, as well.
 Ultimately to no purpose.